Expand To Show Full Article

 5 Main Reasons Why The Vietnam War Lasted So Long

-Most historians will agree that there are five significant reasons why the Vietnam war lasted as long as it did.
-These reasons also help to explain why the U.S. had such heavy involvement in the Vietnam conflict or Vietnam war.
+Most historians will agree that there are five significant reasons why the Vietnam War lasted as long as it did.
+These reasons also help explain why the U.S. was heavily involved in the Vietnam conflict or Vietnam War.

-Here are the five primary reasons for the Vietnam war explained:
+Here are the five primary reasons for the Vietnam War:

 Vietnam Wanted Unification Of The North And South

-At the heart of the Vietnam conflict for the Vietnamese was they wanted to unify North and South Vietnam.
+At the heart of the Vietnam conflict, the Vietnamese wanted to unify North and South Vietnam.
 Before World War II, Vietnam was part of the French empire and under the control of the French.

-During world war two, Japan invaded Vietnam; when the Japanese were in Vietnam, the French were still there but could not defend Vietnam or the Vietnamese people from the Japanese invasion.
+During World War II, Japan invaded Vietnam; when the Japanese were in Vietnam, the French were still there but could not defend Vietnam or the Vietnamese people from the Japanese invasion.
 After World War II, when the Japanese left in 1945, Ho Chi Minh, the North Vietnamese leader, captured Hanoi and declared independence for Vietnam.

 The French did not want to give up control of Vietnam.
 Many of them had a lot of investment in Vietnam, including rubber plantations and other types of manufacturing.
 Also, many French had made their home Vietnam and considered Vietnam part of France.

-The French tried to retake control of Vietnam, but they were very unpopular with the Vietnamese.
+The French tried to retake control of Vietnam but were very unpopular with the Vietnamese.
 The Vietnam forces, under the leadership of the Viet Minh and Ho Chi Minh, continued to fight the French until the French were defeated in 1954 at Dien Bien Phu.

 The French sustained huge losses at Dien Bien Phu, but Ho Chi Minh had earlier warned them of this when he said: